Kacperczyk/Python-projects/File-reader/README.txt

 4) a) Loading a file with the selected columns.

 main.py2
-Its the program which allow user to create new csv file with a certain amount of randomly generated persons.
+This simple program allow user to create new csv file with a certain amount of randomly generated persons.
 The number of columns is strictly limited.
 This program was created solely for the purpose of main.py
 --------------------------------------------------------------------------------------------------